angular/angular/aio/content/guide/reactive-forms.md

 The strict checks of the `setValue()` method help catch nesting errors in complex forms, while `patchValue()` fails silently on those errors.

-In `ProfileEditorComponent`, use the `updateProfile` method with the example below to update the first name and street address for the user.
+In `ProfileEditorComponent`, use the `updateProfile` method with the following example to update the first name and street address for the user.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.1.ts" region="patch-value" header="src/app/profile-editor/profile-editor.component.ts (patch value)">